ornellion/100DaysOfCode/round1-log.md

 **Thoughts**:
 In all my attempts at learning to code this is the first time I've done so much coding.
 With Codecademy including a challenge project I'm actually spending time in VS Code which is starting to feel more intuitive than working in a tutorial sandbox.
 Slowly, slowly, it's coming together.

+---

+### Day 32: February 1, 2024

+**Today's Progress**:
+- Codecademy: Continued working Web Development Foundations — Challenge Project: Build Your Own Cheat Sheet
+- Decided on the topic (Semantic HTML) and the structure of my table
+- freeCodeCamp: Continued working on the Build a Survey Form HTML - almost have all my form elements done

+**Thoughts**:
+It feels oddly satisfying to start my 100 Days log with another month.
+Only 2 more to go!
+My thought process is starting to feel less disjointed and MDN Docs is my new best friend.
+I think it's a good sign that I now look forward to my days off so I have a solid chunk of time to code rather than an hour snatched here and there.